 Euphorbia schubei Pax

-Euphorbia schubei is a perennial, shrubby, succulent plant that branches mostly from the base and forms large mats with time.
-The stems are up to 2 inches (5 cm) in diameter, erect, up to 3.3 feet (1 m) tall or reclining on the ground but with ascending apex.
-They are covered with prominent tubercles, each crowned by a cluster of 5 tiny spines at the base of minutely, hairy leaves and producing in their axils cymes with small, pink-rimmed flowers, enclosed by pinkish grey bracts.
+Euphorbia schubei, formerly known as Monadenium schubei, is a shrubby succulent that mostly branches from the base.
+The stems are stout, dark bluish-green, erect to decumbent, up to 4.1 feet (1.25 m) long, up to 2 inches (5 cm) in diameter.
+They are covered with prominent tubercles, each crowned by a cluster of 5 tiny spines at the base of minutely hairy leaves.
+In their axils, the stems produce cymes with small pink-rimmed flowers enclosed by pinkish-grey bracts.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Euphorbias are very easy to care for.
 These plants require a little pampering to become established, but once they are, they are self-sufficient.
 In fact, more die from too much care and watering than from neglect.
 Euphorbias need well-draining soil and lots of sunlight.
 They are not particular about soil pH, but they cannot tolerate wet soil.
 Unlike most succulents, Euphorbia does not handle long periods of drought well.
 It may need weekly watering during the summer.
 Water whenever the soil is dry several inches below the surface.
 Water deeply, but don't let them sit in wet soil, which can cause root rot.
 Add some organic matter or fertilizer to the planting hole.
 Feed with a half-strength fertilizer monthly if you are growing them in containers or your soil is poor.

 These succulents can be grown from seed, but they can be difficult to germinate (or even find).
 They are usually propagated by cuttings.
 This can be tricky because of the exuding sap.
 Rooting hormone is recommended with Euphorbias.
 They tend to grow problem-free, but there are a few pests and diseases to be alert for.